trekkermoja1/wahamod/DEPLOY_COOLIFY.md

 ### Auto-Update with GitHub

-If you deployed from GitHub:
+If you deployed from GitHub (https://github.com/ariaerendev/wahamod):
-1. Push updates to your repository
+1. For the official repo: Simply click **"Redeploy"** in Coolify to get latest updates
-2. In Coolify, click **"Redeploy"**
+2. For your fork: Sync your fork with upstream, then click **"Redeploy"**
-3. Coolify will pull latest changes and redeploy
+3. Coolify will pull latest changes and redeploy automatically

 ### Manual Update